Richard Lugar: 1996 presidential campaign

-He remained on the ballot in a number of states, winning 2% of the vote in Florida, then 1% each in Oregon, Illinois, Ohio, and California, 5% in Pennsylvania and 1% in North Carolina and West Virginia.
+Lugar remained on the ballot in a number of states because of legal timing restrictions, winning 2% of the vote in Florida, then 1% each in Oregon, Illinois, Ohio, and California, 5% in Pennsylvania, and 1% in North Carolina and West Virginia.
 He finished sixth overall, with 127,111 votes, or 0.83%, and failed to win any contests or delegates.
 Due to an unfavorable political climate that penalized bipartisan outcomes, David Corn of Mother Jones called his presidential campaign "ludicrous".

 Post-Senate career

 On February 15, 2018, Lugar made a joint appearance with Lee H. Hamilton at DePauw University for the program "Can We Talk?: Restoring Civility in Public and Political Discourse in the U.S. and Abroad".